 Brent Wydrinski is a true renaissance man of Wallowa County.
-He blows glass, writes music, sings, creates sculptures, and much more.
-He is an amazing artist and fun-loving guy who loves the outdoors, raspberries, and pie.
-Brent teaches for our Friday Science Adventures classes and backpacking trips allowing him to combine his passion of youth, science, and the great outdoors.
-Brent also has an amazing volunteer spirit – he lives at the local ski hill helping every new person enjoy winter sports; you will see him at the Wallowa Valley Community ice rink laying down tracks on skating with Santa, and keeping the ice smooth for hockey games; and coaching a bunch youngster soccer.
-He also works for Winding Waters River Expeditions and Wallowa Valley Center for Wellness as a mentor for at risk and high needs kids.
-Promoting happiness and ensuring Wallowa County is a community that cares about everyone are just two of things you will find that come from his heart when you take time to hang out with Brent.
+He blows glass, writes music, sings songs, creates sculptures, and more.
+He loves the outdoors, raspberries, and pie.
+Brent teaches our Friday Science Adventures classes and on backpacking trips, which combine his passion for science, youth, and the great outdoors.
+His volunteer spirit knows no bounds – he coaches youth soccer; he frequently helps newcomers at the local ski hill enjoy winter sports; he lays down tracks for Skating with Santa and keeps the ice smooth for hockey games at the Wallowa Valley Community ice rink.
+He also works for Winding Waters River Expeditions and Wallowa Valley Center for Wellness as a mentor for at-risk/high-needs kids.
+Promoting happiness and ensuring Wallowa County is a caring community for everyone are just two of Brent's admirable life pursuits.

-Cheri received a BS degree in Wildlife Science from Oregon State University.
-She used that degree working as a Wilderness Ranger and a Wildlife Biologist for the US Forest Service in Enterprise and John Day, OR.
-She currently works at a veterinary clinic and at Wallowa Resources in their youth education programs.
-Cheri loves the number of children that Wallowa Resources inspires.
-Even her own children have participated in the WREN and OWL programs and wishes that there were more!
+Cheri works at a veterinary clinic.
+She received her BS degree in Wildlife Science from Oregon State University, which she used when she worked as a Wilderness Ranger and a Wildlife Biologist for the US Forest Service in Enterprise and John Day, OR before teaching youth education programs with Wallowa Resources.
+Cheri loves how many children Wallowa Resources inspires.
+Even her own children have participated in the WREN and OWL programs and wish that there were more!

 Janet has worked with us as a research biologist and educator since 2000.
-She has been wildlife biologist and outdoor educator for over 30 years.
-Janet earned a BS in Wildlife Biology from the University of Montana and has worked as a field biologist for the US Forest Service, US Fish and Wildlife Service, Oregon Department of Fish and Wildlife, and the Nature Conservancy.
-Her main research focus has been on non-game species, including various amphibians, small mammals, neotropical songbirds, forest and prairie grouse, hawks, and owls.
-Over the past 25 years, she has also worked as a backcountry interpretive guide, a guest speaker for school classes, and a trip leader for Elderhostel International.
+She has been a wildlife biologist and outdoor educator for over 30 years.
+Since earning a BS in Wildlife Biology from the University of Montana, she has worked as a field biologist for the US Forest Service, US Fish and Wildlife Service, Oregon Department of Fish and Wildlife, and the Nature Conservancy.
+Her research mainly focues on non-game species, including various amphibians, small mammals, neotropical songbirds, forest and prairie grouse, hawks, and owls.
+Over the past 25 years, she has also worked as a backcountry interpretive guide, school class guest speaker, and trip leader for Elderhostel International.

 Read more: Jo Ann Snead - Education Instructor